Moving in to halls?

 - If you selected mixed sex flat, we will allocate you to either a mixed or single sex flat depending on availability and gender mix.

-You will find a welcome pack in your room when you arrive, with more info on:
+You will be given a welcome pack once you please in halls is confirmed, this will include more info on:

 - How to connect to the wifi;